 - Native animals

-Sevens is the only card game on this camping games list, so you know it’ll be fun, and the rules are straightforward.
+Sevens is the only card game on this list, its fun, and the rules are straightforward.
 All you need is a deck of cards and three to eight people.

 The dealer splits the deck among the players.
 Whoever ends up with the seven of diamonds starts a “layout” and the game.
 Throughout the game, create new layouts with a seven card.